-The Rokit series is one of the highly recommended and most popular studio monitor in the market today.
+The Rokit series is one of the highly recommended and most popular studio monitors on the market today.
 The RP5G3 has an upgraded visual appeal and performance.
-This monitor offers clear high frequencies and ensures perceivable distinction between high and middle frequencies.
+This monitor offers clear high frequencies, and ensures perceivable distinction between high and middle frequencies.
 The unit has a frequency response range of 45Hz-35 kHz to ensure an effective and balanced sound.

 This studio monitor is affordable and solid, guaranteed to meet the user’s expectations.
 It has 4.5-inch woofers made of Kevlar and a standard size 1-inch tweeter with silk domes.
-The monitor is has about 50Watts output wattage and is ideal for a small home studio or DJ set up.
-It delivers accurate near-field listening experience despite its small size.
+The monitor has 50Watts of output, and is ideal for a small home studio or DJ set up.
+It delivers an accurate near-field listening experience, despite its small size.

 The E45.5 2-Way studio monitor has a frequency response range of about 70Hz to 22 kHz and includes an RF interference limiter.
 The E45.5 2-Way offers an affordable entry-level studio monitor that is perfectly sized to fit on any desk space.